-Manual readings are taken for FAC, pH and turbidity at the treatment plant weekly, and in the distribution zone whenever an E.coli sample is collected.
-The manual readings are only used for process monitoring, not for compliance.
+Manual readings are taken for FAC, pH and turbidity at the treatment plant whenever an E.coli sample is collected.
+This manual sampling will continue on a weekly basis without the E.coli sample from 1 July 2017.
+Manual readings are taken for FAC, pH and turbidity at the distribution zone whenever an E.coli sample is collected.